saarah-g/saarah-g.github.io/_projects/2018-11-15-maglev-uofe.md

 ![day1](/images/Projects/maglev-uofe/rig.gif)

-The report below goes into more details for each of these sections, and explores the modifications made to the control pipeline to improve the rig and adapt it to 2D levitation.
+The report below goes into more detail and explores the modifications made to the control pipeline to improve the rig and adapt it to 2D levitation.

 <a href="https://moribots.github.io/images/Projects/maglev-uofe/Maglev_Report.pdf" class="button button--large" download="MR.pdf">Download Report</a>